istio/istio/README.md

 component-level APIs and common configuration formats for the Istio platform.

 - [istio/istio](README.md).
 This is the main Istio repo (the one you are currently looking at).
-It hosts hosts the high-level documentation for the project, along with [tutorials](doc/getting-started.md) and two demo
+It hosts the high-level documentation for the project, along with [tutorials](doc/getting-started.md) and two demo
 applications: a [basic echo app](demos/apps/simple_echo_app) and a slightly more advanced [polyglot application](demos/apps/bookinfo).